Majority of University of Minnesota classes will be taught online this fall

 Dormitories will be open but limited to single and double occupancy.
 Students living on campus will have two contracts to choose from: a full-semester housing contract or one that is prorated for a Nov.
 25 departure.
 In-person and hybrid classes will pivot to distance learning after Thanksgiving under the U's fall plan.

-Dining halls will only offer takeout.
+Dining halls will offer takeout in addition to limited seating.
 Libraries and the recreation and wellness center will operate with some modifications.
 And student groups will be allowed to meet in person so long as they adhere to public health guidance.

 Students and faculty will be required to wear masks in classrooms and campus buildings.
 Instructors will hand masks out to students who enter the classroom without one, officials say.
 If a student or faculty member repeatedly refuses to wear a mask, they could be disciplined.